Gardening in Tucson

 Bad Companions

 Plants that do harm to tomatoes should not be grown in their vicinity.
 Some bad companions release chemical compounds into the soil that harm tomato plant growth or fruiting.
 Others vigorously compete for the same nutrients.
 Beans, dill, fennel, kohlrabi and potato are bad companions.
-Corn is also a bad companion because corn and tomatoes both share a common parasite: the corn earworm is also known as the tomato fruitworm.
+Corn is also a bad companion because corn and tomatoes both share a common parasite: the corn earworm, also known as the tomato fruitworm.
 For those reasons, tomatoes should not be planted where bad companions grow or grew the previous year.

 Growing tomatillos is like growing tomatoes with one difference.
 Some tomatillo varieties are not self-fruitful and two or three others must be flowering nearby for pollination.
-The fruit is ripe when the husk splits or when the husk is well filled out and the fruit begins to soften.
+The fruit are ripe when the husk splits or when the husk is well filled out and the fruit begins to soften.

 Tomato Plant Problems

-All Foliage, No Fruit
+All Foliage, No Flowers

 Many Flowers, No Fruit